 Easy creamy Tomato Bisque is the perfect comfort food on a chilly day.
 A savory fusion of tomatoes and aromatic vegetables with the slightest whisper of crushed red pepper heat, blended until smooth and finished with cream and a scatter of crispy croutons.
 So quick and easy to prepare!
 You’ll be enjoying a bowl in less than 30 minutes.

 You might be surprised to see water instead of broth in this Tomato Bisque recipe, but I promise it makes a better soup.
 So many delicious soups are made with a broth or stock base, but in this soup, as with Caldo Verde and Albondigas Soup, water in the right quantity allows flavors to shine where broth might compete.

-Though it’s hearty enough to be a meal on its own, this Tomato Bisque soup pairs well with a grilled cheese sandwich or, even better, Welsh Rarebit.
+Though it’s hearty enough to be a meal on its own, this Tomato Bisque soup pairs well with almost any main dish (we often serve it with my favorite Turkey Meatloaf).
+At lunch, it’s delicious with a grilled cheese sandwich or, even better, Welsh Rarebit.
 Or skip the toasted croutons replacing them with grilled cheese ‘croutons’ instead, just a grilled cheese sandwich cut into bite size pieces.